-Authorisation may be made by one of six professional bodies recognised by the Department as being competent to do so.
+Authorisation may be made by one of five professional bodies recognised by the Department as being competent to do so.

 In carrying out their duties, insolvency practitioners must comply with several statutory requirements.
 They must also follow best practice guidance and ethical guidance.